- My team just qualified for the National Championships. What happens now?

 » I have already signed up my team and my partner cant play now.
 Can I substitute him/her with someone else?

 Contact your local tournament director.
 If the local tournament director approves the substitution, your team entry form will need to be updated with the new player profile information.
-Teams are subject to elimination if all players not listed in the national tournament database prior to the start of your local tournament.
+Teams are subject to elimination if all players are not listed in the national tournament database prior to the start of your local tournament.

 » The weather outlook doesnt look good for the day of my local tournament.
 How will I know if it is cancelled and/or rescheduled?